Taylor Lewan: 2016–2018: Pro Bowl seasons

-During a 27–20 Week 1 road loss to the Miami Dolphins, Lewan suffered a concussion after a blind side hit by Andre Branch.
+During the season opening 27–20 road loss to the Miami Dolphins, Lewan suffered a concussion after a blind side hit by Andre Branch.
 Lewan missed the rest of the game and the next game against the Houston Texans.
 He returned from concussion protocol prior in Week 3 against the Jacksonville Jaguars.
 Branch was fined $10,026 for taunting following the hit.
-During a 13–12 Week 5 loss to the Buffalo Bills, Lewan left the game early due to a foot injury.
+During a narrow 13–12 Week 5 loss to the Buffalo Bills, Lewan left the game early due to a foot injury.
 He had an MRI, but returned the next week against the Baltimore Ravens.
 On December 18, 2018, Lewan was selected to his third consecutive Pro Bowl.
 The Titans missed the playoffs due to a 33–17 loss to the Colts in the regular-season finale, finishing with a 9–7 record for the third consecutive year.
 Lewan finished the 2018 season playing in 15 games.
 He was ranked 77th by his fellow players on the NFL Top 100 Players of 2019.

 2019–2023: Later career

 On July 24, 2019, Lewan announced in a video that he was suspended four games after failing a drug test for a banned substance.
-He was reinstated from suspension on September 30 and was activated on October 4.
-Lewan started all 12 of the Titans' remaining regular-season games, blocking for Derrick Henry as he won the NFL rushing title.
-The Titans finished 9–7 for the fourth consecutive year and qualified for the 2019-20 NFL playoffs, making it to their first AFC Championship Game since 2003 where they lost to eventual Super Bowl LIV champions, the Kansas City Chiefs.
+Lewan was reinstated from suspension on September 30 and was activated four days later.
+He started all 12 of the Titans' remaining regular-season games, blocking for Derrick Henry as he won the NFL rushing title.
+The Titans finished 9–7 for the fourth consecutive year and qualified for the playoffs, making it to their first AFC Championship Game since 2003 where they lost to eventual Super Bowl LIV champions, the Kansas City Chiefs.
 Lewan started all three of the Titans playoff games, blocking for Henry as he ran for almost 200 yards in each of the first two games.

 Lewan started the first five games of the 2020 season.
 During a Week 6 42–36 overtime victory over the Texans, Lewan tore his ACL and was placed on injured reserve on October 19, 2020.

-Lewan recovered in time for the start of the 2021 season, and started 13 regular season games and the divisional round playoff game against the Cincinnati Bengals.
-Lewan suffered a knee injury in Week 2 of the 2022 season and was ruled out for the year.
+Lewan recovered in time for the start of the 2021 season and started 13 regular season games and in the Divisional Round against the Cincinnati Bengals.

+Lewan suffered a knee injury in Week 2 of the 2022 season and was ruled out for the rest of the season.
 On February 10, 2023, Lewan announced that he believed the Titans would release him and that he would be considering retirement from playing.
-Twelve days later, Lewan was released by the Titans.
+Lewan was released on February 22.